-- Establishing RBCEL's risk management frameworks and providing risk guidance; - Providing oversight for the effectiveness of First Line risk management practices; and - Monitoring and independently reporting on the level of risk against the established appetite measures and associated constraints.
+- Establishing RBCEL's risk management frameworks and providing risk guidance; - Ensuring requirements are consistent with current regulatory expectations and industry best practices;

-Third Line of Defence - This is provided through Internal Audit Services and the Audit Committee.
-The Third Line provides independent objective assurance on the effectiveness of risk management policies, processes and practices in all areas of
+- · Providing oversight for the effectiveness of 1LOD risk management practices; and - Monitoring and independently reporting on the level of risk against the established risk appetite to senior management and risk committees on a regular basis.

-RBCEL to senior management and the Board of Directors.
+Third Line of Defence - This is provided through Internal Audit and the Audit Committee.
+The third line provides independent and objective assurance on the effectiveness of risk management policies, processes and practices in all areas of RBCEL to senior management and the Board of Directors.
 Further assurance is provided by the firm's external auditor, PricewaterhouseCoopers LLP, in the form of a quarterly report to the Audit Committee.